Welcome ! You can find your TolleyCPD products here

 Francesca writes about tax matters regularly for the professional and national press.
 She is also an experienced tax lecturer and won the 2008 Taxation Tax Lecturer of the Year Award.
 She is a qualified Barrister, Chartered Accountant (Fellow) and a Fellow of the Chartered Institute of Taxation (CIOT).
 She is on the editorial board of Taxation magazine and the Council of the CIOT.All Francesca Lagerberg lectures

-Mark McLaughlin is a Fellow of the Chartered Institute of Taxation and a member of the Association of Taxation Technicians and the Society of Trust and Estate Practitioners.
+Mark McLaughlin is a Fellow of the Chartered Institute of Taxation, a Fellow of the Association of Taxation Technicians, and a member of the Society of Trust and Estate Practitioners.
+He is on the Chartered Institute of Taxation’s Private Client (UK) and Private Client (International) Sub-Committees.

 Bob Trunchion is a Tax Principal with MacIntyre Hudson LLP and is one of their tax lecturers.
 After service in the Royal Navy, Bob qualified as a chartered accountant with Coopers and Lybrand where he specialised in corporate taxes.
 On moving to MacIntyre Hudson, he broadened his scope to deal with all types of taxation.All Bob Trunchion lectures